Yolean/kubernetes-kafka/maintenance/README.md

 Use the `replication-factor-increase-job.yml`, after editing `TOPICS` and `BROKERS`.

 The affected topics may end up without a preferred replica.
-See above to fix that, or to affect only your selected topics use [Kafka Manager's](https://github.com/Yolean/kubernetes-kafka/pull/83) topic screen, Generate Partition Assignments followed by Reassigned Partitions.
+See above to fix that, or to affect only your selected topics use [Kafka Manager](https://github.com/Yolean/kubernetes-kafka/pull/83)'s topic screen, Generate Partition Assignments followed by Reassign Partitions.